FAQ

 No advertising or tracking cookies.
 We use a session cookie for authentication and a single cookie to serve consistent landing page variants (so you see the same hero on repeated visits).
 See the Privacy Policy for the full list.

-People who already think and capture a lot — founders, creators, consultants, coaches — but who lose the thread between planning and actually doing.
-If you have a Notion full of projects but still re-decide your morning every day, Featherlist is for the gap between your plans and your follow-through.
+People who already capture a lot — founders, creators, consultants, coaches, heavy LLM users, and anyone with too many tabs or messages open — but who lose the thread between saving context and actually following through.
+Featherlist is for the gap between scattered input and the next trusted action.

 If you want a rich knowledge management system (linked notes, graph views), Obsidian or Notion are the right tools.
-If you want calendar-based time blocking, Sunsama or Fantastical will serve you better.
-Featherlist is the daily execution layer — it works best alongside those tools, not instead of them.
+If you want calendar-first planning or an all-in-one workspace, Akiflow, Sunsama, Routine, or Fantastical will serve you better.
+Featherlist is the capture-to-follow-through layer — it works best alongside those tools, not instead of them.

 Primarily for individuals.
-There's an early pilot track for coaches and small teams at featherlist.xyz/teams — but the core product is a personal daily execution tool, not a collaboration platform.
+There's an early pilot track for coaches and small teams at featherlist.xyz/teams — but the core product is a personal capture and follow-through tool, not a collaboration platform.

 A way to group routines by when in the day they happen: Morning, Afternoon, Evening, or Night.
 Instead of seeing a flat list of everything, you see what belongs in the current slice of your day.
 A morning review doesn't clutter your afternoon view.

-A place to brain-dump thoughts, tasks, and ideas in one go.
-An AI assistant reads your input and suggests structured items — you review, edit, and confirm before anything is saved.
+A place to brain-dump thoughts, tasks, links, and ideas in one go.
+An AI assistant reads your input and suggests structured items; you review, edit, and confirm before anything is saved.
 It's human-in-the-loop by design, not autopilot.

 Not as the primary category.
-Featherlist starts as a daily execution system: the place you open to see what belongs now and follow through.
-Over time it can grow into reusable briefs, context packs, and other artifacts grounded in your real work — but it is not trying to be a wiki-first product.
+Featherlist starts as a capture-to-follow-through system: the place where scattered input becomes reviewed tasks, notes, routines, today items, or searchable context.
+Over time it can grow into reusable briefs and context packs grounded in your real work, but it is not trying to be a wiki-first product.

 Get early access — it’s freeAlready have an account?
 Log in